adonisjs/v6-docs/content/docs/security/securing_ssr_applications.md

+---
+summary: Learn how to protect your server-rendered applications using the @adonisjs/shield package.
+---

 # Securing server-rendered applications

 If you are creating a server-rendered application using AdonisJS, then you must use the `@adonisjs/shield` package to protect your applications from common web attacks like **CSRF**, **XSS**, **Content sniffing**, and so on.